A RETRO CONNECTION PUZZLE

 Connect the Halves

-Blocks fall into the grid with colored halves.
+Blocks enter from the wheel with two halves.
 Match adjacent blue or red halves to forge electric wires and light up the edge sockets.

 02